15 Fun classroom energizers for students.

 - And many more

-If you notice that students are losing attention for one of these reasons, it is time to think about an energizer.
+If you notice that students are losing attention for one of these reasons, it is time to think about a fun classroom game.

 1. “Prrr” and “pukutu”